shajiakhan/lab-docs/labs/openstack/connect-kali-instance-to-internet.md

 3. Ability to launch a simple test virtual machine instance
    * Creating key-pair
    * Selecting “flavors”
-   * Creating a sandboxed network on which the instance will be launched
+   * Creating a network on which the instance will be launched
    * Accessing the Virtual Machine through the browser using HTML 5 consoles

 ### Prerequisites